russLitt/perl/README.md

 # perl

 perl code from scripting course

-two interesting programs from Intro To Scripting Languages at PSCC
+Spring 2016 Pellissippi State

+a couple of interesting programs written in perl